Fluctuation-Induced Transitions in Anisotropic Two-Dimensional Turbulence: Lifetime statistics

-The scale separation $\Lambda = \ell/L_y$ between the forcing and domain scales plays a critical role in the transitions.
-Figure~\ref{fig:impact_scale_separation_on_transition_times} shows that the results are highly sensitive to $\Lambda$: the frequency of the transitions between LSVs and jets decreases sharply with $\Lambda$, with the change of $\Lambda$ from $\Lambda= 0.431$ to $\Lambda=0.299$ causing a change from tens of transitions within $50$ viscous time units all the way to the absence of any transitions within the same time window.
-Here, we mention that in the work of Bouchet and Simonnet \cite{bouchet2009random}, the forcing was concentrated near the wave number $k=2$, i.e. $\ell=\pi$, with $L_x=2\pi \delta$ and $L_y=2\pi$ \cite{private_comm_Bouchet_Simonnet}, corresponding to $\Lambda\approx 0.5$ in our notation.
+Finally, the nondimensional ratio $\tilde{\ell} = \ell/L_y$ between the forcing and domain scales plays a critical role in the transitions.
+Figure~\ref{fig:impact_scale_separation_on_transition_times} shows that the results are highly sensitive to $\tilde{\ell}$, based on runs from simulation set $\mathrm{L}$: the rate at which transitions occur between LSVs and jets decreases sharply with $\tell$: at $\tell=0.491$, there are many transitions in the time interval shown ($\sim 120 t_\nu$), while the system switches between jets and LSVs four times at $\tell=0.341$ and only once at $\tell=0.254$ in the same time interval.
+Here, we mention that in the work of Bouchet and Simonnet \cite{bouchet2009random}, the forcing was concentrated near wave number $k=2$, i.e. $\ell=\pi$, with $L_x=2\pi \delta$ and $L_y=2\pi$ \cite{private_comm_Bouchet_Simonnet}, corresponding to $\tell\approx 0.5$ in our notation.
 A sensitive dependence of transition times on parameters was previously reported in \cite{bouchet2014non}.

+Figure \ref{fig:energies_lsv_jets_vs_tell} shows that both jet and LSV energies are approximately proportional to $\tell^{-2}$, in agreement with large-scale energy balance [cf. Eq.~\eqref{eq:theo_pred_E_nondim}].
+This implies that $\widetilde{E}_\mathrm{jet}-\widetilde{E}_\mathrm{LSV}$, namely the size of the energy gap between the two states relative to the forcing energy, also increases approximately as $\tell^{-2}$ when $\tell$ is reduced.
+This observation suggests that, similar to the decrease of transition rates with increasing Reynolds number, the decrease in the mean transition rate with decreasing $\tell$ appears to be related to the sharp increase in the energy gap.
+However, the highly sensitive dependence of lifetimes on $\tell$ prevents the type of detailed, quantitative analysis of the dependence of the mean lifetimes on $\tell$ that was done for their Reynolds number and aspect ratio dependence.